-It's getting colder outside and that means it's time for Oasis Academy National Junior Honor Society's annual Coat Drive!
-Go through your closets and dig out the coats, jackets, sweatshirts, snow pants, warm hats, gloves, and scarves that your family has outgrown or no longer needs.
-Give them a spin through the wash and drop them off at the Oasis Academy front office by November 18th.
+The Oasis Academy National Junior Honor Society's annual Coat Drive ends this week!
+So...go through your closets and dig out the coats, jackets, sweatshirts, snow pants, warm hats, gloves, and scarves that your family has outgrown or no longer needs.
+Give them a spin through the wash and drop them off at the Oasis Academy front office by Thursday, November 18th.
 Donations will be distributed to those in need throughout our community.
 We will take any size or style, clean and gently used, or new if you prefer.
+Please pass the word on to your friends and family and thank you to everyone that has already donated.
 If you have any questions, please email Racquel Feest, NJHS Advisor, firstname.lastname@example.org.

 The Uniform Store is open TODAY, Monday, November 15th from 2:00 - 5:30pm for in store purchases only.
 This is a great time to grab those hoodies and sweatshirts for the colder weather ahead.

 ATTENTION HIGH SCHOOL GIRLS- There will be a preseason open gym basketball workout tomorrow, November 10th, at 4:15pm at Oats Park gym.
 Anyone interested in playing is encouraged to attend, and NO EXPERIENCE is necessary!
 Coach Casey and Coach Gilbertson will be running the workout.
 The official start of the season is next week, so come check it out and email the coaches if you have any questions.
 If you for sure want to play this season, you MUST be signed up in Register My Athlete (RMA), with all requirements, including physicals, completed prior to the official start of the season next week.
 We have low numbers this year and are in need of players!
 Come try something new and have fun!